ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 Categories are a means to group and label texts in the system.
 By default there are two fixed categories: `Published` and `Uncategorized`.

-To move a text from one category to another, simply click on the up/down arrows to the right of the category name.
+To move a text from one category to another, simply click on the up/down arrows to the right of the text name.

 A text in the `Published` category receives distinct treatment considered in the following section, `Published Texts`.